ericdc1/Dapper.SimpleCRUD/README.md

 Postgres support
 ---------------------
-Support for Postgres by using the proper identity ID of newly inserted columns and the option to override schema, table, and column encapsulation.
+Support for Postgres was added 12/29/2014.
+The insert method returns the proper identity (id) of newly inserted columns.
+There is now an option to override schema, table, and column encapsulation.
 The default setup encapsulates these items with [] characters to work with SQL Server.
 They can be overridden as such:
 ```csharp
    Dapper.SimpleCRUD.SetSchemaNameEncapsulation("", "");
    Dapper.SimpleCRUD.SetColumnNameEncapsulation("", "");